Palestinian tobacco faces threat from crackdown on black economy

 "Yes, the government lacks sovereignty and control over trade and monetary policy.
 But it does have some power in fiscal policy, over whom to tax and where to spend.
 It has not properly protected the most vulnerable citizens while income inequality rises," independent economic analyst Nasser Abdul Kareem said.

 "The (Fayyad) government deserved some blame for this situation.
-It should have helped redistribute wealth and combat the marginalisation of farmers and manufacturers," he said.
+It should have helped redistribute wealth and combat the marginalization of farmers and manufacturers," he said.

 A boom in the services and construction sector fuelled by foreign aid saw GDP surge 9 percent in 2010.
 But the World Bank projects growth in 2013 of just 5 percent as government debts to private companies pile up.